Away With The Steiners

 How long does it take to hike Roys Peak?

-Including our lunch break at the top it took us a total of 7 hours.
+Including our lunch break at the top, the entire hike took us a total of 7 hours.

 Over four hours is on the steep uphill gradient to the lookout point.
-From there it is a further half hour up to the official summit.
+Then from there it is a further half hour up to the official summit.

 We sat at the lookout eating our picnic feeling extremely satisfied with the climb and seriously wow-ed by the view.